 The \gls{bse} is considered the state-of-the-art method for modeling neutral excitations, as it explicitly addresses electron–hole interactions.
 However, its high computational cost and unfavorable scaling with system size hampers its use for complex materials.
 In such cases, \gls{cdft} offers an attractive alternative.
 By imposing occupation constraints to mimic excited-state configurations, it can capture essential excitation characteristics with an accuracy comparable to \gls{bse} at a fraction of the computational expense, in particular if the electron-hole pairs are confined, \ie don't require large supercells.
-This approach has already proven rather successful in the so-called supercell corehole approach, but is not limited to core excitations.
+This approach has already proven rather successful in the so-called supercell core-hole approach, but is not limited to core excitations.
 It has been applied to a variety of systems, including molecules, organic dyes, and perovskites~\cite{gavnholt2008, barca2018simple, carterfenk2020statetargeted, kowalczyk2011assessment, gilbert2008selfconsistent, luo2018efficient}, making it a practical and scalable option when full \gls{bse} calculations are not feasible.

 In \exciting, \gls{cdft} serves as an efficient approach for modeling excitations following picosecond time delays in pump-probe experiments (see \cref{sec:New_PPS2_PP}).
 The core idea in \gls{cdft} is to solve the \gls{ks} equations while keeping the electronic occupations fixed in a non-equilibrium configuration.
 Initially, a standard \gls{gs} calculation is performed to determine the equilibrium occupation numbers $\occ{n}{\kk}$ and the corresponding electronic density $\nKS(\pos)$ following \cref{eq:rhogs}.
 The occupation factors are then constrained based on physical considerations, such as mimicking a specific excitonic state identified with higher-order theories (\eg \gls{bse}) or simulating the electron-hole pairs generated in a pump-probe experiment.
-For a given number of excited carriers per unit cell, $N_\mathrm{exc}$, the changes in the carrier distribution, $\Delta\occ{n}{\kk}$, must satisfy:
+For a given number of excited carriers per unit cell, $N_\mathrm{exc}$, the change in the carrier distribution, $\Delta\occ{n}{\kk}$, must satisfy

 where the summations are performed over valence and conduction states, respectively, to model excited holes and electrons.
 The electron density $\nKS'$ under the presence of excitations is constructed as: